- Open fire

 An attractive terraced Lakeland cottage nestling on a hillside above the tiny village of Backbarrow, just a stone's throw from the southern tip of Lake Windermere.
 With breathtaking views of the surrounding fells and the steam trains of the Furness Railway meandering through the valley, this is an ideal place to relax and unwind.
-Well-equipped and thoughtfully presented, Whiteholme Cottage boasts a beautiful garden with a summerhouse and a delightful living room with open fire.
+Well-equipped and thoughtfully presented, Whiteholme Cottage boasts a beautiful garden with a summerhouse and a delightful living room with multi-fuel stove.
 Enjoy a gentle stroll along the nearby River Leven, walk the famous 'Wainwright' fells or visit the local attractions and tempting restaurants.
 If you yearn for a traditional Lakeland retreat with fabulous views, then look no further!

 Two bedrooms: 1 x double, 1 x adult bunk.
 Bathroom with bath with shower over, basin and WC.
 Well-equipped fitted kitchen.
-Sitting room with open fire and dining area.
+Sitting room with multi-fuel stove and dining area.
 Entrance hall.

-Storage heaters with open fire.
-Electric cooker, microwave, fridge/freezer, washing machine, TV, DVD player, radio, library of books and games.
-Fuel, power and starter pack for open fire inc. in rent.
+Storage heaters with multi-fuel stove.
+Electric oven and hob, microwave, fridge/freezer, washing machine, TV, DVD, radio, selection of books and games.
+Fuel, power and starter pack for stove inc. in rent.
 Bed linen and towels inc. in rent.
 Highchair.
 Roadside parking for 2 cars.
 Enclosed garden with summerhouse, furniture and BBQ.
 Sorry, no pets and no smoking.
 Shop 10 mins, pub 1 mile.